Stalking Behavior: You Might be a Stalker if…

 The Object of My Affliction

 One of the most memorable scenes in movie history takes place in the classic 1960 horror film “Psycho” as the character Norman Bates secretly watches the beautiful Marion Crane through a peephole while she showers.
-It’s been said that what interests us about other people reflects ourselves – which could explain why that arresting scene is just so unforgettable.
+The scene taps into our fundamental fear of being watched when we believe we're alone.
+This fear has only intensified in our digital age.

 Of all the stalky behaviors we asked about, the one that men and women admitted to doing the most was watching someone without their knowledge.
 For men, 39 percent have done this before, while nearly 36 percent of women have done the same.